 One of the most famous monuments in both the Turkish and Islamic worlds, the Sultan Ahmet Mosque (the Blue Mosque) is a superb creation in the classical Ottoman style and features six towering minarets and 260 windows illuminating its vast main chamber, which is decorated with more than 20,000 Iznik tiles.

 Now a museum, Hagia Sophia was built in the 6th century by the Emperor Justinian and was one of the largest basilicas in the Christian world.
-After the Ottoman conquest, it was converted to a mosque and is today one of the most magnificent museums in the world.
+After the Ottoman conquest, it was converted to a mosque and is today one of the most magnificent Grand Mosques in the world.
 Take a moment to linger here to admire the fine Byzantine architecture.

 The largest and oldest palace in the world and primary residence of the Ottoman Sultans from 1465 to 1853, Topkapi is the crown jewel of the Ottoman Empire.
 With its treasury and exotic buildings overlooking the Golden Horn, your visit to Topkapi promises to be a truly fascinating experience.